DecafCoding/IdeaBoard/IdeaBoard/Docs/CLAUDE/CodeConventions.md

 ## Project Organization
 - Features are organized by vertical slice (loose Vertical Slice Architecture)
 - Each feature has its own Pages, Components, Services, and Models
-- Shared components and services go in the Shared/ folder
+- Shared components and services go in the Shared Project

 ## File Naming
 - Use PascalCase for C# files: `BoardService.cs`